webmanone/Leetcode-Notes/README.md

 };
 ```

-However, this isn't very time efficient.
+However, this isn't very time efficient at O(n^2).
 A better way that has time & space complexity O(n) would be:
 1. Create a hash map.
 2. Loop through elements of the array.
 3. Do (target - current) to find what the remainder would be.